AWS Backup and Snapshots – Your journey into the world of cloud backup

 And then you think, “how exactly did I get here?”

 Clumio realized that this customer journey is not ideal and needed to be fixed.
 This is exactly why we created the first enterprise-grade backup SaaS solution on top of AWS native services that will help customers manage their AWS snapshots for free.
 On top of that, we help our customers understand what’s driving their backup costs.
 And for customers that want to easily protect their backups in a secure air-gapped vault, customers can easily move their snapshots into Clumio Protect at a price cheaper ($0.045/GB) than AWS native snapshots ($0.05/GB).
 It’s no wonder that customers are quickly moving their AWS backups into Clumio Protect.

 Figure 3: Clumio Protect offers more backup protection while saving customers on their AWS bill

 By moving to Clumio, you get all the benefits you get by moving to a custom solution without the ongoing cost of developing and maintaining it.
 No hidden license fees, easier administration, better $/GB pricing than AWS native snapshots, and better reporting.

 Where are you at in this journey?
 Why not skip to the ending by moving to Clumio, and move onto bigger and better problems.
-Stay tuned, on May 27th we’re launching something huge!
+Start your 30-day free trial.
 Can’t wait?
 Contact us and we would be more than happy to help you discover your true backup costs and what they could be.